Introduction

 Models

 Models are elements that live through the whole execution of a program.
-Can be declared and configured, and then instancied in a treatment declaration.
+They are declared by extending an existing library model and configuring its parameters.

 use sql::SqlPool